-Home-schooled students should submit an official transcript from the home school association that they belonged to.
-Applicants from states where the home school is not required to belong to a home school association may still be considered for admission provided that a transcript can be produced along with descriptions of each course.
+Home-schooled students should submit an official transcript from the home school association in which they are enrolled.
+Applicants that do not belong to a home school association are required to submit course descriptions for all credits in addition to an official transcript of their academic record.